 and/or

-(c) The movement of property, equipment or other instrumentalities used or intended for use in the commission of such offences?
+(c) The movement of property, equipment or other instrumentalities used or intended for use in the commission of such offences? [agreed]

 Yes No

 83. Has your country adopted any measures to provide, when appropriate, necessary items or quantities of substances for analytical or investigative purposes (art.
 27, para.
-1 (c))?
+1 (c))? [agreed]

 Yes No

 84. Has your country adopted any measures to facilitate effective coordination with competent authorities, agencies and services of other States parties and promote the exchange of personnel or the posting of liaison officers (art.
 27, para.
-1 (d))?
+1 (d))? [agreed]

 Yes No

 85. Has your country adopted any measures to promote the exchange of information with other States parties on specific means and methods used by organized criminal groups, including routes and conveyances and the use of false identities, altered or false documents or other means of concealing their activities (art.
 27, para.
-1 (e))?
+1 (e))? [agreed]

 Yes No

 86. Has your country adopted any measures to promote the exchange of information and the coordination of administrative measures with other States parties for the purpose of early identification of the offences covered by the Convention (art.
 27, para.
-1 (f))?
+1 (f))? [agreed]

 Yes No

 87. Has your country entered into any bilateral or multilateral agreement or arrangement on direct cooperation between law enforcement agencies to give effect to the Convention (art.
 27, para.
-2)?
+2)? [agreed]

 Yes No

-States are invited to share examples of their positive experiences, good practices and/or challenges in applying the Convention regarding bilateral or multilateral agreement or arrangement on direct cooperation between law enforcement agencies.
+States are invited to share examples of their positive experiences, good practices and/or challenges in applying the Convention regarding bilateral or multilateral agreement or arrangement on direct cooperation between law enforcement agencies. [agreed]

 88. In the absence of any agreement or arrangement, would your country consider the Convention as the legal basis for mutual law enforcement cooperation in respect of the offences covered by it (art.
 27, para.
 2)?